wirginiaromanowska/Notes_On_Things/Nuke.md

 - shadows
 - ao
 ## 4. To comp beauty pass
-- add above planes using PLUS node, then mult shadows and ao on top
+- add above planes using PLUS node, then mult shadows and ao on top?
 ## 4. DOF
 - in redshift zdepth values are saved in meters (so everything that's fruther away than 1 meter will show up white)
 - [https://vimeo.com/87174825]